-Founded in 2014, Patcharavipa Bodiratnangkura has transformed her passion for jewellery into one of the industry’s most exciting up and coming brands.
-Featuring stunning handmade geometric pieces with unique materials like coconut shells and stones, Patcharavipa’s pieces celebrates the legendary craftsmanship of Thai expertise and combines contemporary design with natural textures.
+Founded in 2014, Patcharavipa Bodiratnangkura has transformed her passion for jewellery into one of the industry’s most exciting up-and-coming brands.
+Featuring stunning handmade geometric pieces with unique materials like coconut shells and stones, Patcharavipa’s pieces celebrate the legendary craftsmanship of Thai expertise and combine contemporary design with natural textures.

 Tell us a little bit about yourself and your background, what made you fall in love with jewellery design?

 I was born and raised in Bangkok and found myself fascinated with gems from a very young age.
-I think it was when I used to play around with my great grandmother’s jewellery and also my mother’s hand-me-downs.
+I think it was when I used to play around with my great-grandmother’s jewellery and also my mother’s hand-me-downs.
 Both women are strong characters with a passion for collecting.
 The history of gems, diamonds, metals from ancient times, and everything that jewellery symbolises in human history has always fascinated me.
-So, when I started playing around with crafting, I really enjoyed the process of making the jewellery itself and retracing the journeys of how each and every material is sourced.
+So, when I started playing around with crafting, I enjoyed the process of making the jewellery itself and retracing the journeys of how every material is sourced.

 A lot of our work in Patcharavipa focuses on three important factors; materials, texture, and the sculptural aspect.
 I like toying with contrasting notions, whether this be in using different materials, or contrasting design concepts.